rowannoel/cs582AdvancedDatabaseSystems/hw6_sql/README.md

 ## Files

-- `aggregation_queries.sql` — GROUP BY and HAVING queries
+- `aggregation_queries.sql` — grouping, aggregation, and HAVING queries
-- `subqueries.sql` — IN, EXISTS, ANY, ALL
+- `subqueries.sql` — nested subqueries using IN / EXISTS / ANY / ALL
-- `advanced_queries.sql` — correlated and scalar subqueries
+- `advanced_queries.sql` — scalar and correlated subqueries